Home loans can be confusing at the best of times. Throw the words ‘modular’ or ‘prefabricated’ in the mix and people can start to feel a little lost.

 Q: Can I get a home loan for a modular home?

 David: Yes.
-Banks will assist clients with funding to purchase a transportable/modular home, however there are many different policies for this type of property funding, which is why it is best to speak with me in order to understand your position.
+Banks will assist clients with funding to purchase a transportable/modular home, however, there are many different policies for this type of property funding, which is why it is best to speak with me in order to understand your position.
 Then we can offer the correct advice around an appropriate funder based on your needs.

 I aim to take away the stress of dealing with Bank staff and Mortgage Brokers who are not experienced in providing this type of funding.
 I have seen many situations where a customer has either been given the run-around or left disheartened by the advice they have been given.
-This is mainly due to a lack of knowledge around this type of funding.
+This is mainly due to a lack of knowledge about this type of funding.

 Q: Are ‘progress draws’ allowed by Lenders for a modular home?

-David: Generally, Banks do not allow progress claims for a modular home.
-While they will charge a progress payment fee as part of the loan arrangement, this is based on the Bank’s valuer assessing the property when it has been landed and connected to the property to ensure the Bank’s security requirements are satisfied – before making the final payment to TR Homes.
+David: Generally, banks do not allow progress claims for a modular home.
+While they will charge a progress payment fee as part of the loan arrangement, this is based on the bank’s valuer assessing the property when it has been landed and connected to the property to ensure the bank’s security requirements are satisfied – before making the final payment to TR Homes.

 Q: What is the maximum loan amount a bank will lend to purchase a modular home?